-We and our officers, directors, and holders of substantially all of the Company's common stock have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
-LLC and BofA Securities, Inc. This agreement does not apply to any existing employee benefit plans.
+We and our officers, directors, and holders of substantially all of the Company's common stock have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of any two of Goldman Sachs & Co.
+LLC, BofA Securities, Inc. and Morgan Stanley & Co.
+LLC.
+This agreement does not apply to any existing employee benefit plans.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.